 - b.
 Administrators whose responsibilities are related to the academic program: Director of Multicultural Life, Director of Academic Support Services, Director of Athletics, Registrar, Director of Media Services. - c.
 Four students elected by The Student Government Association from among those students serving on the following standing committees of the faculty: Academic Policy Committee, Curriculum Committee, Library Committee. - d.
 Members of the Board of Trustees who may wish to attend. - e.
 Coaches who are full-time administrative members of the Department of Physical Education and Athletics whose duties include both coaching and teaching. - f.
-Faculty Emeriti.
-[Approved by the Board of Trustees, April 2017] - g.
+Faculty Emeriti. - g.
 Visiting Adjunct Faculty who are employed on a full-time basis. - h.
 A representative of the Muhlenberg College Weekly is also allowed to attend faculty meetings, but without voice or vote.